What Dogs Come From Tibet? All About Tibetan Dog Breeds

 Like many Tibetan dogs, the Tibetan Terrier has a legend.
 Their owners kept the dogs as good luck charms, mascots, watchdogs, herding dogs, and companions.
 The herders also used Tibetan Terriers to retrieve any articles that may have been lost or fallen down the mountainside.

-Tibetan legend says that the Tibetan Terriers were kept purebred for over 2000 years.
+Tibetan legend says the Tibetan Terriers were kept purebred for over 2000 years.
 Tibetan Terriers were known as the “Holy Dogs of Tibet.”
 For many centuries, the Tibetan terriers were never sold but were only given as gifts by monks to help promote good fortune.

 To discover more about Tibetan Terriers, you can read our blog, 18 Questions About the Tibetan Terrier Dog Bred Answered by clicking here.